*Updated September 2022

 According to NOAA, mid-August through mid-October is the time when the Atlantic Hurricane Season is most active.
-Although there is no lack of disturbances throughout the six-month Hurricane Season, this period accounts for 78% of tropical storms, 87% of category 1-2 hurricanes, and 96% of major hurricanes (categories 3-5).
-For this reason, it is pivotal you, your family and home are prepared.
-Here are 5 steps you can take now to prepare for the peak of hurricane season:
+This period accounts for 78% of tropical storms, 87% of category 1-2 hurricanes, and 96% of major hurricanes (categories 3-5).
+We are now in the peak of hurricane season, and it’s important to prepare for a potential hurricane before it arrives.
+Below are 5 steps you can take to prepare for the peak of hurricane season.

-Should a hurricane or tropical storm cause damages to your home and contents, it is important to have a home inventory list of your items.
-Taking a home inventory can be quite simple.
-Take your phone or camera and take a picture or video of your items.
-Be sure to note their make and model, its price, and where it was purchased.
+Should a hurricane or tropical storm cause damages to your home and contents, it is important to have a home inventory of your items.
+Creating a home inventory is as simple as taking a picture or video of your items with your smartphone or camera.
+Be sure to note each item’s make and model, price, and where it was purchased.
 Doing so may expedite the claims process.
-Should you need to evacuate, be sure to take your inventory along with other important documents with you.
+In the event you need to evacuate, be sure to take your inventory along with other important documents with you.
 Click here for a video with tips for creating your home inventory.

 Evacuating can be a very stressful time for the entire family.
 Reduce stress by having an emergency and evacuation plan in place well in advance of a storm.
-Do not forget to include all the members of your family and pets in your plans.
-Take the time now to discuss your plans with your family, and have peace of mind should a hurricane be on the horizon.
+Remember to include all your family members and pets in your plans.
+Take the time to discuss your plans with your family and find helpful planning tips on ready.gov.

-Now is the time to go through your insurance policies to be sure you have adequate coverage for damages caused by hurricanes.
-As we have seen over the past hurricane seasons, most of the damage was caused by flooding.
-If you have not already, speak to your agent about obtaining flood insurance.
-Should you have any concerns or questions about your policy, contact your agent, or call our Customer Service Department at 877-229-2244.
+Take time to go through your insurance policies to be sure you have adequate coverage for damages caused by hurricanes.
+Most hurricane damage is caused by flooding, and you should speak to your agent about obtaining flood insurance if needed.
+Should you have any concerns or questions about your policy, contact your agent, review your policy online, or call our Customer Service Department at 877-229-2244.
+Looking to get a quote with Florida Peninsula, click here.